Debith/py2traits/README.md

 History
 =======

+0.5 Instances can now be extended with traits in Python 3.x
+  - Instance support now similar to classes
+  - Added more examples

 0.4 Completed function binding with examples in Python 2.x
   - Separate functions can now be bound to classes